GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 Each model was first trained and evaluated using a [k-fold cross-validation train/test split](https://scikit-learn.org/stable/modules/cross_validation.html#computing-cross-validated-metrics) of the training data  to report accuracy statistics and refine optimal model parameters.
 Overall model accuracy statistics are reported in the [Quality](./?tab=quality) tab.
 Optimized model parameters were then used to retrain the final random-forest classifiers using the full training data set for the multi-class model and the intertidal masked training data set for the seagrass model.

-The combined 2021 and 2022 stacks of covariate-trained training data ensure the classifier models are suitable for prediction into both years.
-Common covariates that exhibited a top-10 feature importance for the ecosystem models include the NDVI and MNDWI percentiles as well as the coastal-connectivity (Fig. 7). **Is this meaningful?
-Should I reproduce for seagrass?**
+The combined 2021 and 2022 stacks of covariate-trained training data ensured the classifier models were suitable for prediction into both years.
+Common covariates that exhibited a top-10 feature importance for the ecosystem models included the NDVI and MNDWI percentiles as well as the coastal-connectivity.
+Common top-10 feature importance covariates for the seagrass models included the tasselled cap wetness percentiles and red_edge, nir and swir bands from the low-tide [DEA Tidal Composite](https://knowledge.dea.ga.gov.au/data/product/dea-tidal-composites/) (Fig. 7).

 :::{figure} /_files/dea-coastalecosystems/ML_Feature_Importance.png

-**Figure 7** shows the commonality between covariates that appear in the top 10 most important covariates for each of the seven regional ecosystem models.
+**Figure 7** shows commonality in the top 10 most important covariates for each of the seven regional ecosystem (above) and seagrass (below) models.
 The y-axis represents the number of regional models where the covariate features in the top-10.
 :::
 :::
 :::{dropdown} Ecosystem prediction